-- 11.1 The Overall objective is to control the General Fund and Housing Revenue Account net expenditure to their budgeted levels, and thereby make budgeted contributions to or from reserves at year end.
-This will thereby satisfy the highest standards required of local authorities. - 11.2 Each Head of Service and Budget Manager is responsible for ensuring expenditure on services, and income for services, is in line with the agreed budget, subject to the rules on virement (below) and supplementary estimates. - 11.3 All expenditure and income should be coded to the most appropriate allocation code.
-If need be, budgets should be vired to match the expenditure or income, again, subject to the rules of virement (below). - 11.4 Budget managers will monitor their budgets throughout the year and notify the Head of Finance of any likely variations to their budget as part of the monitoring process, raising any significant issues immediately in line with sections 12 and 13 below.
+11.1 The Overall objective is to control the General Fund and Housing Revenue Account net expenditure containing it within their budgeted levels, and thereby make budgeted contributions to or from reserves at year end.
+This will thereby satisfy the highest standards required of local authorities.

+- 11.2 Each Head of Service and Budget Manager is responsible for ensuring expenditure on services, and income for services, is in line with the agreed budget, subject to the rules on virement (below) and supplementary budgets. - 11.3 All expenditure and income should be coded to the correct allocation code.
+Budgets can only be vired to match the expenditure or income, again, subject to the rules of virement (below).
+Income/Expenditure should not be coded to where the Budget is, where this code is not consistent with the actual activity. - 11.4 Budget managers will monitor their budgets throughout the year and notify the Head of Finance of any likely variations to their budget as part of the monitoring process and Budget Review Process, raising any significant issues immediately in line with sections 12 and 13 below. - 11.5 Prior to tendering to renew an existing contracted service or for a new one, the manager must determine the amount of existing Budget available During the procurement process, managers must then accommodate the agreed tender within these resources, should this be proven not to be possible the matter must be discussed with Finance at the earliest opportunity and the most appropriate course of action adopted in line with both this Code and the Code of Procurement Practice.
+Similarly as part of the Contract Management requirements within the Code of Procurement Practice, subsequent price variations arising during the contracted period must be reported to Finance.

-12 VIREMENT
+12. VIREMENT